Irrelon/ForerunnerDB/readme.md

 });
 ```

-## Geo-Spatial (2d) Queries
+## Geospatial (2d) Queries
 > Version >= 1.3.691

 > **PLEASE NOTE**: BETA STATUS - PASSES UNIT TESTING BUT MAY BE UNSTABLE

-> Geo-spatial indices and queries are currently considered beta and although
+> Geospatial indices and queries are currently considered beta and although
-unit tests for geo-spatial queries are passing we would recommend you use them
+unit tests for geospatial queries are passing we would recommend you use them
 with caution.
 Please report any bugs or inconsistencies you might find when using
-geo-spatial queries in ForerunnerDB on our GitHub issues page.
+geospatial queries in ForerunnerDB on our GitHub issues page.

 We can insert some documents with longitude / latitude co-ordinates: